-The church was built in the 11th century by the monks of Cluny as the centre of a deanery, and has been modified over the centuries: Romanesque transept, a beautiful cross with a dome on semicircular arches, a large octagonal bell tower, the two lower floors of which, which have been preserved, date from the extreme end of the Romanesque period, and a Gothic chancel with a superb neo-Gothic stained glass window.
-Listed as a historic monument in 1926, the church is a Cluniac site.
-It is being restored in three phases under the direction of the architect Pierre Raynaud, the town hall being the project manager.
+Built in the 11th century by the monks of Cluny as the centre of a deanery, the church has been altered over the centuries, with a Romanesque transept, a beautiful cross with a dome over round arches, a large octagonal bell tower whose two lower storeys, which have been preserved, date from the very end of the Romanesque period, and a Gothic choir with a superb neo-Gothic stained glass window.

 - Pets not allowed